thoroftroy/Eyum-TTRPG/README.md

 - If you’re **building a character**, follow **Chapter 3: Character Creation** [[3.1 Step-by-Step Character Creation]] step-by-step.
 The GM will guide as needed.
 - If you’re a **Game Master**, focus on ★-marked sections (like worldbuilding, optional rules, and guidance chapters).
 - The repo is structured so you can **jump directly** to the parts you need without reading cover-to-cover.
 Think of it as a living reference manual.
-- The **wiki version** will eventually have proper page-to-page linking, a table of contents, and visual references (monsters, classes, deities, etc.).

 ---
 ## Current Status